Gunpla Build - High Grade Moon Gundam (Build)

 Upper Torso

 The red plastic on the torso is very clearly glossier than any of the other plastic in the box; clearly this was intentional.
-So I decided I wouldn’t clear coat it, hoping that the contrast between matte and gloss plastic might look nice.
+I decided I wouldn’t topcoat it, in hopes that it would add a nice bit of contrast:

 Let’s flip it around and look at the backpack: